scikit-maad/scikit-maad/docs/sphinx/_auto_examples/1_basic/plot_audio_representation.rst

 ====================

 An audio signal can be represented in both, temporal and spectral domains.
-These representations give valuable information related to the signal characteristics and hence are complementary.
-In this introductory example we will load an audio signal, apply basic transformations to better understand its features.
+These representations are complementary and fundamental to understand the audio signal characteristics.
+In this introductory example we will load an audio signal, apply basic transformations to better understand its features in time and frequency.

 .. code-block:: default